-The methodology for data collection and analysis was based on the guidance of Cochrane Handbook of Systematic Reviews of Interventions (Higgins 2008).
+The methodology for data collection and analysis will be based on the guidance of Cochrane Handbook of Systematic Reviews of Interventions (Higgins 2008).
 Two authors will independently examine abstracts of all studies identified by electronic or bibliographic scanning.
 Where necessary, we will obtain the full text to determine the eligibility of studies for inclusion.

 Selection of studies

-One author (THH) performed a broad first examination of all downloaded material from the electronic searches to exclude citations that were plainly irrelevant.
-Two authors (HB, THH) read the titles, abstracts and descriptor terms of the remaining downloaded citations to identify potentially eligible reports.
-Full text articles were obtained for all citations identified as potentially eligible, and two authors (HB, THH) independently inspected these to establish the relevance of the article according to the pre-specified criteria.
-If there was uncertainty about the eligibility of the record, we will obtain and review the full article was obtained.
+One author will perform a broad first cut of all downloaded material from the electronic searches to exclude citations that are plainly irrelevant.
+Two authors will read the titles, abstracts and descriptor terms of the remaining downloaded citations to identify potentially eligible reports.
+We will obtain full text articles for all citations identified as potentially eligible, and two authors will independently inspect these to establish the relevance of the article according to the pre-specified criteria.
+Where there is uncertainty as to the eligibility of the record, we will obtain and review the full article.

-Two authors (HB, THH) independently applied the inclusion criteria, and any differences were resolved by discussion with a neutral arbiter.
-We will review studies for relevance based on study design, types of participants and outcome measures.
+Two authors will independently apply the inclusion criteria, and any differences arising will be resolved by discussion with a neutral arbiter.
+We will review studies for relevance based on design, types of participants and outcome measures.

 Data extraction and management

-Two authors (HB, GWR) independently extracted data into a standardised, pre-piloted data extraction form.
-The following characteristics were extracted from each included study:
+Two authors will independently extract data into a standardised, pre-piloted data extraction form.
+The following characteristics will be extracted from each included study:

 Assessment of risk of bias in included studies

-Two review authors (HB, GWR) independently assessed risk of bias for each study using the bias assessment tool described in the Cochrane Handbook (Higgins 2008).
-We resolved any disagreement by discussion or by involving a neutral third party.
+Two review authors will independently assess risk of bias for each study using the bias assessment tool described in the Cochrane Handbook (Higgins 2008).
+We will resolve any disagreement by discussion or by involving a neutral third party to adjudicate.

-The Cochrane approach assesses risk of bias in individual studies across six domains: allocation concealment, blinding, incomplete outcome data, selective reporting, sequence generation and other forms of potential bias.
+The Cochrane approach assesses risk of bias in individual studies across six domains: sequence generation, allocation concealment, blinding, incomplete outcome data, selective outcome reporting and other potential biases.

 Allocation concealment (checking for selection bias)

-Unclear: insufficient information to permit judgement of the allocation concealment or the method not described.
+Unclear: insufficient information to permit judgment of the allocation concealment or the method not described.